We’re replacing the temporary bus interchange on Durham St with several new bus stops spread across the city centre.

 Council approved the following city centre bus stop locations in March and April 2024:

-We expect all the middle and southern bus stops to be operating by the end of 2024.
+We expect all the middle and southern bus stops to be operating by early 2025.

 Some of the northern (Dive Crescent) bus stops will only be built when they are needed for increased passenger numbers.